Tangible Personal Property

 There are several ways to make a gift of personal property to Northwestern:

 An outright gift.
-This allows you to support Northwestern today and gives you an immediate federal income tax charitable deduction.
+This allows you to support Northwestern today and receive a federal income tax charitable deduction when you itemize.
 If you have a friend or family member whose life has been touched by Northwestern, consider making a memorial or tribute gift to the University in his or her name.

 A gift in your will or living trust.
 You can leave a legacy at Northwestern by giving your treasures to the University through your will or living trust.
-A benefit of giving property through your will is that your estate will receive a federal estate tax charitable deduction.
+A benefit of giving property through your will is that it gives you the flexibility to change your mind at any time.

 A gift that has benefits now and in the future.
 You can give property that Northwestern can sell and generate funds to accomplish your goals for present and future benefits.
 This could include: